 1) Take a bike ride

 Copenhagen truly lives up to its title of being the most bike-friendly city in the world.
-Renting a bicycle and using the city’s paths is truly the best way to see the Copenhagen.
+Renting a bicycle and using the city’s paths is truly the best way to see Copenhagen.
 I suggest taking a bike tour if it’s your first time visiting the city, just to get a feeling for how exhilarating and amazing it is to ride through the bustling Scandic metropolis — minus the nerves of navigation.

 2) Go to Tivoli